hol-workshop/hol-workshop.github.io/gglab/step5.md

 This part describes the tasks for configuring and running Oracle GoldenGate for PostgreSQL and [I used official oracle documentation for this lab](https://docs.oracle.com/en/middleware/goldengate/core/19.1/gghdb/preparing-system-oracle-goldengate3.html)

-I'd say there are many requirments for replicating data from PostgreSQL database, review official document if you want extra options such as more security with different privileges et cetera.
+I'd say there are many requirements for replicating data from PostgreSQL database, review official document if you want extra options such as more security with different privileges et cetera.

 Let's begin.